 - 1. Your implicit curriculum project must be concluded with a reference list (See Appendix B).
 If this element is missing, I will not grade your project. - 2.
 Your implicit curriculum project must reference at least 10 different sources from our class materials (readings, debates, videos, activities, discussions, etc.).
+You may not use more than five debates or class discussions to meet this requirement.
+You may use debate summaries or what you heard during a debate in your project, but these will only count as one source if they are from the same debate.
+In other words, your project must include five sources that are text-based readings or videos.
 Your total score on the project will be reduced by 10% (5 points) if you fail to meet this requirement.
 That is, if you earn a 45/50 on the project, but fail to meet this requirement, you will receive a 40/50. - 3.
 As this is your final project, it must be comprehensive.
-Your implicit curriculum project must touch on five of the ten themes from class (Democracy, Religion/Morals, Race/Ethnicity, Multiculturalism, Language, School Funding, Social Class, Ability, Gender, School Safety).
-Your total score on the project will be reduced by 10% (5 points) for every theme you duplicate.
+Your implicit curriculum project must touch on five of the themes from class (Democracy, Religion/Morals, Race/Ethnicity, Multiculturalism, Language, School Funding, Social Class, Ability, Gender, and School Safety).
+Your total score on the project will be reduced by 10% (5 points) for every theme you duplicate or for objectives that are not germane to the content of this class.
 That is, if you earn a 45/50 on the project, but only cover 3 of the themes from class, you will receive a 35/50.